PixarAnimationStudios/OpenUSD-proposals/proposals/language/README.md

    localization for user playback and assistive technologies may be useful.

-Since there is no language specification, it is unclear for tooling and users how content should be interpreted when used by language aware technologies.
+Since there is no language specification, it is unclear for tooling and users how content should be interpreted when used by language-aware technologies.

 ## Glossary of Terms